KrammyGod/twitter-scraper/README.md

 3. Get your twitter token (look for `auth_token` in cookies) and put it in the `.env` file under `TWITTER_AUTH_TOKEN` (see `.env.example`).
 4. Run `npx playwright install` to install the browser binaries.
 5. Run `node index.js` to start the server, or you can simply use `scraper.js` as a module.

+## Advanced deployment
+There is a configuration for deploying to a server via PM2 (see `ecosystem.config.js`).
+Example of how I deploy it is available in github actions.